-The average of the results for PM, SO2, NO2, and CO together with the source parameters of the stacks, such as stack height, stack inside diameter; flue gas exit velocity and temperature are summarized in Tables 2-13 to 2-19.
+The average of the results for PM, SO2, NO2, and CO together with the source parameters of the stacks, such as stack height, stack inside diameter; flue gas exit velocity and temperature are summarized in Tables 2-35 to 2-41.
+Annex 2-3 presents the Source Emission Report of DMCI-Masbate.